Why more and more people are looking for small modern farmhouse plans?

 12. Traditional Small Farmhouse

 This is one of the most adorable farmhouse-style floorplans with screened porch connected to the dining area and the downstairs bedroom via French doors.
-Main floor bedroom with a spacious bath and walk-in closet give this floor plan a luxurious feel.
+Main floor bedroom with a spacious bath and walk-in closet gives this floor plan a luxurious feel.

 A spacious veranda (8 feet deep) wrapped around the living room that is connected to the kitchen, plenty of storage, and the loft make this plan one of the best around for simple farmhouse living on the budget.